xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ### Defining Delegates

 To define a delegate, simply use the following syntax.
-The first type represents the pa­ rameters passed to the delegate and the second type is the return type of the delegate when called:
+The first type represents the parameters passed to the delegate and the second type is the return type of the delegate when called:

 ``` F#
 type ident = delegate of type1 -> type2
 ```

 Example 8-9 shows how to create a simple delegate and how similar it is to a regular function value.
 To instantiate a delegate type, you use the new keyword and pass the body of the delegate in as a parameter.
-To execute a delegate, you must call its Invoke method.
+To execute a delegate, you must call its `Invoke` method.

-#### Example 8-9.
+##### Example 8-9.
 Defining and using delegates

 ``` F#
 let functionValue x y =
     printfn "x = %d, y = %d" x y
     x + y

 // Defining a delegate
 type DelegateType = delegate of int * int -> int

 // Construct a delegate value
 let delegateValue1 =
     new DelegateType(